Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Toward Event-Specific Catalogs

 \subsection{Validation of the EM Follow-up Strategy}

 We analyze the validity of the proposed follow-up strategy, while considering three aspects of the problem. \begin{itemize}[leftmargin=0pt] \item []\textbf{(1) Expected detection rate of golden and silver dark sirens:} We investigate the number of well-localized ($0.1~\mathrm{deg}^2$, golden) and moderately localized ($1~\mathrm{deg}^2$, silver) dark sirens that are expected within one year of observations under the A$+$ and A$^\#$ detector sensitivities.
 No golden dark sirens are predicted to be identified with the HLV$+$ or HLI$+$ networks, but 4 potential golden candidates per year are expected with the A$^\#$ sensitivity of HLI\#.
-In contrast, several silver dark sirens will be detectable per year with both HLV$+$ and HLI$+$, and these become commonplace with HLI\#. \item[] \textbf{(2) Suitability of HETDEX-style surveys for follow-up dark siren signals:} We assess whether the VIRUS instrument on the HET is suitable for building event-specific catalogs in terms of completeness and redshift precision.
+In contrast, several silver dark sirens will be detectable per year with both HLV$+$ and HLI$+$, and these become commonplace with HLI\# (see Table.~\ref{tab:expected_number}). \item[] \textbf{(2) Suitability of HETDEX-style surveys for follow-up dark siren signals:} We assess whether the VIRUS instrument on the HET is suitable for building event-specific catalogs in terms of completeness and redshift precision.
 We show that HETDEX-style VIRUS observations will provide precise spectroscopic redshifts and detect all galaxies with $M_g\sim -17.6$ out to $z \approx 0.2$.
-This sensitivity covers the redshift range of interest for near-future dark siren detections. \item[]\textbf{(3) Expected precision on the Hubble constant ($H_0$) from one year of observations:} We show that for sources at $z \leq 0.2$, the error on $H_0$ inferred from the combination of $\sim 25$ golden and silver dark sirens under HLI\# can potentially be within a few percent. \end{itemize}
+This sensitivity covers the redshift range of interest for near-future dark siren detections. \item[]\textbf{(3) Expected precision on the Hubble constant ($H_0$) from one year of observations:} We show that for sources at $d_L<980$ MPC, the error on $H_0$ inferred from the combination of $\sim 25$ golden and silver dark sirens under HLI\# can potentially be within a few percent. \end{itemize}

 Together, these results demonstrate the feasibility and robustness of the proposed strategy.
-The improved sensitivity curves for LIGO, in conjunction with the depth and redshift resolution achieved by HETDEX-style surveys, provide the key to precision cosmology with gravitational waves.
+The improved sensitivity curves for LIGO Hanford, LIGO Livingston, Virgo, and LIGO-India, in conjunction with the depth and redshift resolution achieved by HETDEX-style surveys, provide the key to precision cosmology with gravitational waves.